sentientmachine/better-exceptions/README.md

-## hold-your-hand setup.py to do the wrapper (not as good as above):
+## hold-your-hand setup.py to do the wrapper stuff for you (not as good as above):

 - [paradoxxxzero/better-exceptions-hook](https://github.com/paradoxxxzero/better-exceptions-hook) - removes the need to `import better_exceptions` by adding a startup hook